polytan02/webapp_multi_ynh/README.md

 * Functions :
 No FTP Support
 No backup or restore scripts
+To be done : option for database creation

 Simply copy the sources of your web page in /var/www/webapp_multi/$domain/$path/ Creation of a dedicated php-fpm socket